mlzarathustra/ondes/TO-DO.md

 # Ondes synth - to do

  - review WiredIntSupplierMaker logic - so far it only is used for "main" so make sure the other cases will work (e.g. when hooking an env generator in)

+ - look into channel overload.
+Compress somehow.

  - multi-voice polyphony - could have a mode that re-uses the first available voice (for portamento &c.)